-Response: All of the above criteria within the Urban Character Type are being met with this proposal.
-This project meets the previous Character Plan from the 2001 General Plan and continues to meet the goals of this Character and Design element.
+Response: All of the above criteria within the Urban Character Type are being met with the proposal.
+This proposal met the previous character plan from the 2001 General Plan and continue to meet the goals of the character and design element based on our revised proposal.